Staying Current: Automating Copyright Year Updates

 HTML (HyperText Markup Language) is the markup language we all use in more‑or‑less every day of our web development careers to build websites and applications.
 It structures the web content and is the backbone of any website.
 This category covers HTML syntax, elements, tags, and best practices for semantic, accessible web design.

 Below you will find a subset of articles from my blog specifically about HTML.
-This is an area that I have worked with for many years, and have managed to write about quite a few times.
-There are seventeen collected together for you below.
+This is an area I have worked with for many years, and it has been a regular subject in my writing.
+There are seventeen articles collected together for you below.

 Automate copyright year updates across JavaScript, React, Angular, Vue, jQuery, PHP, and WordPress so footers do not go stale each January across stacks.